Helvig of Holstein: Biography

-After the death of her spouse in 1290, Hedwig acted as one of the executors of the will of the King.
-In 1291, she withdrew to her estate Dåvö in Västmanland.
+After the death of her spouse in 1290, Helvig acted as one of the executors of the will of the King, and withdrew to her estate Dåvö in Västmanland, which had been given to her as dower.
 She is not known to have taken any political role, formal or informal, during or after the reign of her spouse.
 She was described as a noble, loyal and peace-loving mother figure, tormented by the conflicts between her sons.
 She acted as a foster mother for her son's future bride, Martha of Denmark, who spent a lot of her childhood in Sweden as the future Queen of Sweden after 1290.
 In 1302, she was present at the coronation of her son.

-As dowager queen, she governed Fjärdhundraland, which was given to her as dower.

-Queen Hedwig is buried in Riddarholm Church in Stockholm, with her husband and her daughter Richeza.

-Children

-Hedwig's wedding took place at Kalmar castle on 11 November 1276 with king Magnus III Ladulås of Sweden.
-They had the following children: